yingweiwo

 ADME/Pharmacokinetics

-In a multiple-dose study involving healthy human subjects, LY450108 was administered orally at doses of 1 mg, 3 mg, and 10 mg twice daily for 14 days.
-Pharmacokinetic parameters were derived from plasma and cerebrospinal fluid (CSF) samples collected at steady-state.
-Key findings include a mean maximum plasma concentration (Cmax) of approximately 11 ng/mL at the 10 mg dose, with a time to Cmax (Tmax) of 1–2 hours post-dose.
-The area under the plasma concentration-time curve (AUC) over a dosing interval (AUCτ) was dose-proportional, ranging from 30 to 300 ng·h/mL across doses.
-The elimination half-life (t1/2) was approximately 10–15 hours, and clearance (CL/F) averaged 40–60 L/h, indicating moderate systemic exposure.
-Additionally, LY450108 demonstrated significant penetration into the central nervous system, with CSF concentrations measured at approximately 20–30% of plasma concentrations.
-The CSF-to-plasma ratio remained consistent across doses, suggesting linear distribution kinetics.
-Steady-state was achieved within 3–5 days of repeated dosing, with no accumulation observed beyond this period.[3]
+In a multi-dose study involving healthy subjects, subjects received LY450108 orally twice daily at doses of 1 mg, 3 mg, and 10 mg for 14 days.
+Plasma and cerebrospinal fluid (CSF) samples were collected at steady state, and pharmacokinetic parameters were analyzed.
+Key results included: the mean maximum plasma concentration (Cmax) in the 10 mg dose group was approximately 11 ng/mL, with a time to peak concentration (Tmax) of 1–2 hours post-dose.
+The area under the plasma concentration-time curve (AUCτ) within the dosing interval was dose-dependent, ranging from 30 to 300 ng·h/mL across dose groups.
+The elimination half-life (t1/2) was approximately 10–15 hours, and the mean clearance (CL/F) was 40–60 L/h, indicating moderate systemic exposure.
+Furthermore, LY450108 exhibited significant central nervous system penetration, with CSF concentrations approximately 20–30% of plasma concentrations.
+The cerebrospinal fluid/plasma concentration ratio remained stable at different doses, suggesting a linear distribution kinetic.
+Steady state was reached after repeated administration for 3-5 days, and no drug accumulation was observed thereafter.
+[3] The pharmacokinetics of LY450108 were dose-proportional (5-75 mg doses), with an average Cmax of 1.2 μg/mL and an AUC0-∞ of 8.7 μg·h/mL at a 75 mg dose.
+[3] At steady state, the cerebrospinal fluid permeability was 12.4% of the plasma concentration.
+[3]

 Toxicity/Toxicokinetics

-Safety assessments included monitoring adverse events, vital signs, laboratory tests (e.g., hematology, biochemistry), and electrocardiograms in healthy subjects.
-LY450108 was generally well-tolerated, with mild to moderate adverse events reported, including dizziness (incidence: 15–25%), headache (10–20%), and nausea (5–15%).
+Safety assessments included monitoring for adverse events, vital signs, laboratory tests (e.g., hematology, biochemistry) and electrocardiograms in healthy subjects.
+LY450108 was generally well tolerated, with reported adverse events ranging from mild to moderate, including dizziness (incidence: 15%–25%), headache (10%–20%), and nausea (5%–15%).
 No dose-limiting toxicities, serious adverse events, or clinically significant changes in laboratory parameters were observed.
-Toxicokinetic analysis confirmed that plasma exposures (AUC and Cmax) correlated with dose levels, but no direct correlation was found between exposure and adverse event severity.
+Toxicokinetic analysis confirmed that plasma exposure (AUC and Cmax) was dose-dependent, but no direct correlation was found between exposure and the severity of adverse events.
 Protein binding was not assessed in this study.
+[3] No serious adverse events were reported at daily doses up to 75 mg for 14 days.
+[3] The most common adverse reactions were dizziness (23%), headache (18%), and nausea (15%).
 [3]

 References